ALASdoo/alasdoo_com/content/jobs/fullstack.md

 * Develop unit tests

 ---
-### REQUIRED SKILLS
+### TECHNICAL SKILLS
 * C#, .NET
 * Experience with Angular, JavaScript, HTML, CSS
 * SQL and MSSQL(TransactSQL)
 * Experience working with version control systems such as SVN
 * Experience running a real world website with at least 50 000 visitors per day with a large database is an advantage
+* Great communication skills: remote and physical
+* A grasp of international business relations and cross-cultural competence
+* Excellent Team Player

 ---
-### QUALIFICATIONS
+### WHAT QUALIFIES YOU?
-* Education: Bachelors degree in Computer Science, Information Systems or related field.
+* Education: A bachelor’s degree in computer science, information systems or related fields.
+* Language: Aspirants must have an excellent grasp of oral and written English.
 * Experience: 1+ years direct experience in a professional capacity

-* Very good oral and written English skills
-* We will consider candidates with Java experience as well as candidates that are not a perfect match for the required skills & qualifications
+PS: Aspirants will be considered even when their qualification and skills don't perfectly match these.

 ---
-### WE OFFER
+### BENEFITS
+__ALAS doo is one Energetic and Exciting Workplace__

+* An energetic team of go-getters at ALAS doo, always excited about breaking new bounds.
-* Stable and ongoing work
+* Stable and on-going employment with a steady stream of exciting projects.
-* Team of professionals getting things done and always looking for improvement
-* We respect your private life, you will not be forced to do overtime
-* 8h workday
-* Pleasant work environment (house with a yard & plenty of chill out/entertainment areas), good connection by car/bus/bike/foot, and good coffee
+* A refreshing work environment with a yard and plenty chill-out areas.
-* Attractive salary
+* An easily accessible work place by car, bus, bike or foot.

+__ALAS doo cares about its Talents__

+* Your private time is safe with our 8 hour work day and no forced overtime.
+* An attractive pay check that keeps you motivated.

+__ALAS doo’s mouthwatering Perks__

-* Sponsored lunch
+* Enjoy sponsored lunch and delicious coffee at work.
-* Weekly visit from a massage therapist
+* Enjoy weekly visits from a massage therapist.

 ---
-### ARE YOU INTERESTED?
+### Are you the one we have been looking to hire?

+Take on the ALAS doo challenge!

+Join the team today!

 > Send your CV to: <jobs@alasdoo.com>

 ---